Thailand Travel Costs 2026 🇹🇭 – Daily Budget, Prices & Tips

 🏨 Mid-Range Hotels

-- 3–4 star hotels and boutique hotels
+- 3–4★ hotels and boutique hotels

 🌴 Luxury Hotels & Resorts

-- 5-star hotels and private villas
+- 5★ hotels, luxury resorts, and private villas

-- World-class service and facilities
+- High service standards and exclusive experiences

-📍 Location & Season Impact on Prices
+📍 How Location & Season Affect Prices

 💡 Tips to Save on Accommodation in Thailand

-- Book in advance during high season
+- Book early during high season

 - Travel during shoulder or low season for better deals